Gain Therapeutics (GANX)

 AI Analysis | Feedback

-Gene Mack, Chief Executive Officer and President
+Gene Mack President and Chief Executive Officer

-Dr. Jonas Hannestad, Chief Medical Officer
+Jonas Hannestad, M.D., Ph.D.
+Chief Medical Officer

 AI Analysis | Feedback

-Key Risks to Gain Therapeutics (GANX)
+Key Risks to Gain Therapeutics (GANX):

 AI Analysis | Feedback